Bass Lesson 11 Musicians Income

 A job on the side is not a bad idea

 Maybe I could could just survive as a musician.
 I would be poor and have money problems all the time.
 I don’t see why I should.
 Why make you’re life miserable by worrying a lot?
 I think it’s a great idea for almost every jazz musician to have a job on the side.
 If you get to be very successful, you can still become a professional musician.
 Of course, I’m lucky to have my job, which I really like.
 It is possible I would have grown faster as a musician if I had devoted all my time to music – but I am not entirely convinced that this is so.

 The pressure to make money if you try to make a living as a musician is enormous and the temptation to play music that makes you feel miserable is also enormous.
 I did this for a while when I had big financial problems.
 After three months I had earned a lot of money but was very unhappy.
 I learned that this was not the way for me.

 Why finish school if you want to become a professional musician?
 Because it’s easier to find a nice job when you’re educated.
 Most jobs for which no education is required are not much fun and do not pay well.

-I you want to study music theory, The jazz theory book by Mark Levine is an excellent choice, ISBN 1883217040.
-This is not a book specifically for bass players, but you’ll learn everything you need to know by reading this book.
+You can still devote a lot of time to music, even when you have a job.
+This is a question of setting the right priorities.
+For instance, if you want to study music theory, The jazz theory book by Mark Levine is an excellent choice, ISBN 1883217040.
+This is not a book specifically for bass players, but you’ll learn everything you need to know for jazz by reading this book.

-I think it’s a good idea to find a teacher.
+I believe it is a good idea to find a teacher.
 There are teachers for the bass everywhere.
 See what you would like to learn, in which style you would like to become proficient and ask a teacher if you can learn this by studying with him.
 This is not what I did, by the way.
 I was my own teacher.
 It worked out nicely, but who knows, I might have learned everything a lot quicker by taking lessons…

 You may also find this information interesting.